Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents Living with HIV

-Reasons for short-term interruption (days to weeks) of ART vary and may include drug toxicity; intercurrent illnesses that preclude oral intake, such as gastroenteritis or pancreatitis; surgical procedures; or unavailability of drugs.
-Stopping ARV drugs for a short time (i.e., <1 to 2 days) due to medical/surgical procedures can usually be done by holding all drugs in the regimen.
+Reasons for short-term interruption (days to weeks) of ART vary and may include drug toxicity; intercurrent illnesses that preclude oral intake, such as gastroenteritis or pancreatitis; surgical procedures; or interrupted access to drugs.
+Stopping ART for a short time (i.e., less than 1 to 2 days) because of a medical/surgical procedure can usually be done by holding all drugs in the regimen.
 Recommendations for some other scenarios are listed below:

-- When a patient experiences a severe or life-threatening toxicity or unexpected inability to take oral medications—all components of the drug regimen should be stopped simultaneously, regardless of drug half-life.
+- All components of the drug regimen should be stopped simultaneously, regardless of drug half-life.

-- When all regimen components have similar half-lives and do not require food for proper absorption—all drugs may be given with a sip of water, if allowed; otherwise, all drugs should be stopped simultaneously.
+- All drugs may be given with a sip of water, if allowed; otherwise, all drugs should be stopped simultaneously.
 All discontinued regimen components should be restarted simultaneously.

-- When all regimen components have similar half-lives and require food for adequate absorption, and the patient cannot take anything by mouth for a sustained period of time—temporary discontinuation of all drug components is indicated.
+- Temporary discontinuation of all drug components is indicated.
 The regimen should be restarted as soon as the patient can resume oral intake.

 Planned Long-Term Therapy Interruptions